The 1920 Olympia Show.

 The Cotton for 1928 is far in advance of last year's machine.
 There are some very attractive speed models with J.A.P. or Blackburne o.h.v. engines, either single or double port.
 Handsome saddle tanks are fitted to the sports models, and the frame has been shortened and constructed of heavier tubing.
 The magneto mounting is particularly worthy of praise, being in a very accessible place high up behind the engine.
 Altogether the Cotton is a machine which will make an instant appeal to the sportsman, who knows the wonderful road holding qualities of the triangulated frame.

-If you have a query about Cotton motorcycles, or wish to share information about these classic British machines, please contact us
+If you have a query or information about Cotton motorcycles please contact us